Sky Capsule Busan: What to Expect & Must-Know Tips (2025)

 - 4 people: ₩50,000 (≈ £28 or €33 or US$34)

-Our top tip: We noticed that the Sky Capsule tickets are often cheaper on Klook than the prices on the official website above.
+Our top tip: We noticed that the Sky Capsule tickets are often cheaper on Klook or Trip.com than the prices on the official website above.
 Check out the next section, ‘How to Buy Tickets’, for more details.

 Ticket price for a combination ticket (Sky Capsule + Beach Train ride):